-There were 11 incidents of late payment by scheme employers in the quarter to 30 June 2017.
+There were 6 incidents of late payment by scheme employers in the quarter to 30 September 2017.
 Details of these late payments are reported in the LPFA's quarterly Administration Report which is a separate item on this meeting's agenda.
+Not all late payments will result in penalty charges (outlined in 2.1) if the employer can demonstrate that they were the result of exceptional circumstances, and were rapidly resolved.